ava-labs/avalanche-docs/docs/tooling/avalanchejs-guides/create-an-asset-on-the-x-chain.md

+---
+tags: [Tooling, Avalanche JS]
+description: AvalancheJS is a JavaScript Library for interfacing with the Avalanche platform.
+It is built using TypeScript and intended to support both browser and Node.js.
+The AvalancheJS library allows one to issue commands to the Avalanche node APIs.
+pagination_label: Create an Asset on the X-Chain
+sidebar_label: Create X-Chain Asset
+sidebar_position: 4
+---
 # Create an Asset on the X-Chain

 This example creates an asset on the X-Chain and publishes it to the Avalanche